Princeton International School of Mathematics and Science

-The Princeton International School of Mathematics and Science (PRISMS) is a coeducational, independent boarding and day school located in Princeton, New Jersey, United States.
-It provides STEM education to high school students in ninth through twelfth grades.
+The Princeton International School of Mathematics and Science (PRISMS) is a coeducational, independent boarding and day school located in Princeton, New Jersey, United States that provides education to high school students in ninth through twelfth grades.
+It offers a rigorous academic program in mathematics, science, and engineering, as well as a range of humanities and language courses.
+The school aims to prepare students for careers in science, technology, engineering, and mathematics (STEM) fields.
+PRISMS places an emphasis on extracurricular activities, community service, and global citizenship.

+The school also places a strong emphasis on developing students' critical thinking, problem-solving, and communication skills.

-As of the 2021–22 school year, the school had an enrollment of 118 students with 24 classroom teachers, which is a student–teacher ratio of 5.6:1.
+Admission to PRISMS is selective.
+The school prepares students for colleges and universities in the US and internationally.
+As of the 2021–22 school year, the school had an enrollment of 117 students and 18.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.2:1.
+The school's student body was 84.6% (99) Asian, 8.5% (10) two or more races, 6.0% (7) White and 0.9% (1) Hispanic.

-It was founded in 2013 by Jiang Bairong.
+The school was founded in 2013 by Jiang Bairong.
 Plans were announced to expand the school to 300 students, with $20 million committed to startup costs.

 The school has 6.41 acre of land.
 The zoning from the American Boychoir School allowed for a maximum of 82 students, and nearby residents voiced opposition to the school's plans for expansion.

-PRISMS is a sister school of the High School Affiliated to Renmin University of China.
-Students collaborate with their peers in China on research projects.
-The student body at PRISMS is 75% Chinese and is part of a larger influx of Chinese students into American private schools.